ROUTE06

 Share

 With the rise of communication technologies and standards like 5G, the volume of data processed has significantly increased.
 This has also accelerated opportunities to handle new types of data, such as personal data and health logs, via microdevices at high speeds and frequencies on the web.
-The demand for API integration with various external services and system integration across departments and affiliated companies within a company continues to increase, and software architecture is becoming more and more complex every year.
+The demand for API integration and efficient data fetching with various external services and system integration across departments and affiliated companies within a company continues to increase, and the need for efficient API access is crucial in enhancing user experiences.
+Software architecture is becoming more and more complex every year.
 In addition, the level of demand from users for quick response and stability is high, and the expression of user interfaces, such as dynamic components and personalization, is also becoming more sophisticated.
 The number of data processing issues, both front-end and back-end, and the solutions to address them, will continue to increase.

 Given this context, this article introduces GraphQL, an open-source query language for Web APIs that has gained significant attention in recent years, along with Apollo Graph, a company that develops and operates an application platform built on GraphQL.
 When it comes to data processing technology, products and technologies of major tech companies such as Google, Amazon, and Microsoft tend to attract attention in general, but various open source software and related services such as Apollo GraphQL are used behind the scenes of all web services.
-However, various open source software and related services, such as Apollo GraphQL, are used behind the scenes of all web services.
+Apollo GraphQL's advanced features, including schema stitching, make it a powerful tool for developers.

 GraphQL, a new query language for the Web API era

 On the other hand, GraphQL is a standard that emphasizes front-end developer experience, such as easy definition of necessary data structures on the client side, and is currently being used differently from REST according to the reliability of data between GraphQL servers and the characteristics of web applications.
 While it increases the flexibility of front-end implementations, it also has issues such as the complexity of back-end mechanisms such as GraphQL server design and node structures between graphs.
 To begin with, GraphQL is an open-source query language specification, and on the server side, it is necessary to build an environment in which queries are executed in the GraphQL runtime environment, and of course, security measures such as query request control and data caching mechanisms must be prepared separately.
-In recent years, Apollo and its development and operation company, Apollo Graph, have been attracting attention as an application platform that addresses such issues5.
+In recent years, Apollo and its development and operation company, Apollo Graph, have been attracting attention as an application platform that addresses such issues.
+GraphQL optimizes network usage and enhances the responsiveness of applications, helping engineering teams deliver GraphQL solutions at scale.
+Metrics reporting is another benefit, allowing teams to monitor and optimize API performance effectively.

 GraphQL Architecture